stoll/interact-api/README.md

-# Description
+# ✍️ Interact API

-This is the API of Interact, a simple tool for easy interaction with smart contracts on Ethereum.
+This is the API repository of [Interact](https://github.com/stoll/interact).

+[Interact](https://github.com/stoll/interact) is a simple tool to ease interaction with smart contracts on Ethereum.

+## 👏 Credits

 Interact is built on top of amazing work done by [olekon on Github](https://github.com/olekon) in [olekon/justsmartcontracts](https://github.com/olekon/justsmartcontracts).

-## Setup
+## ⚙️ Setup

 This repository is one of two key repositories in the Interact "ecosystem".